 Denise Frame Harlan

 Denise Frame Harlan writes from the edge of The Great Marsh in Ipswich, Massachusetts.
 Her essay And She Took Flour is featured in the anthology The Spirit of Food (Wipf & Stock 2010), and her essay “Smoke Rings” earned an honorable mention for the VanderMey Creative Nonfiction Award and Ruminate magazine.
 After completing Grub Street’s one-year intensive Memoir Incubator, she is on the umpteeth rewrite of a memoir on unaffordable housing.
 An avid knitter, Denise has also written for Interweave and Living Crafts.
 She holds an MFA in Creative Nonfiction from Seattle Pacific.
-During this %$#& pandemic, Denise rages in longhand about her decades in evangelical higher education.
 Denise teaches first-year writing at Massachusetts College of the Arts and Design.

 Matthew E. Henry

-Matthew E. Henry (MEH) is the author of the poetry chapbooks Teaching While Black (Main Street Rag) and Dust & Ashes (Californios Press).
-His full-length collection, the Colored page, is forthcoming from Sundress Publications.
-The editor-in-chief of The Weight Journal, MEH’s recent poetry and prose is appearing or forthcoming in The Florida Review, Massachusetts Review, New York Quarterly, Ploughshares, Poetry East, Relief Journal, Saint Katherine Review, Shenandoah, Spiritus, The Windhover and Zone 3.
+Matthew E. Henry (MEH) is the author of the Colored page (Sundress Publications, 2022), Teaching While Black (Main Street Rag, 2020) and Dust & Ashes (Californios Press, 2020).
+He has two collections forthcoming in 2023 from NYQ Book and Harbor Editions.
+He is editor-in-chief of The Weight Journal and an associate poetry editor at Pidgeonholes.
+MEH’s poetry and prose appears or is forthcoming in Anglican Theological Review, Barren Magazine, Bending Genres, Cola, Fare Forward, The Florida Review, Massachusetts Review, Ninth Letter, Pensive, Ploughshares, Poetry East, Relief Journal, Saint Katherine Review, Shenandoah, The Windhover, The Worcester Review, and Zone 3 among others.
 MEH’s an educator who received his MFA yet continued to spend money he didn’t have completing an MA in theology and a PhD in education.
 You can find him at www.MEHPoeting.com writing about education, race, religion, and burning oppressive systems to the ground.